kshitijkatore/All-Machine_Learning_Algorithem-Implimentation/README.md

 - **01_Simple_Linear_Regression/**: Implementation of simple linear regression using a real-world height and weight dataset.
 - **02_Multiple_Regression/**: Implementation of multiple regression using economic data.
 - **03_Polynomial_Regression/**: Implementation of polynomial regression, and notebooks for handling imbalanced datasets and missing values.
+- **04_Redge_Lasso Regression/**: Implementation of Ridge, Lasso, and ElasticNet regression using the Algerian Forest Fires dataset.

 ## Requirements